caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 — Well, i didn't expect a man like you to visit me for no reason at all.

-— Still thinking i'm that kind of cold blooded killer that are so popular in popular culture?
+— Still thinking i'm that kind of cold blooded killer who are so popular in pop culture?

 — Feel free to change my opinion.